commotum/intro2agi/mind.md

 which is made in his paper.
 Galois (1811-1831).
-Most striking is the personality of Evariste Galois whose tragic life, abruptly ended in his again illustrates the difference between two aspects of intuition which Poincare* believed to be identical.
-In general, Riemann's intuition, as Poincare* observes, is highly geometrical; but this is not the case for his memoir on prime numbers, the one in which that intuition is the most powerful and mysterious: in that memoir, there is no important role of geometrical elements.
-PARADOXICAL CASES OF INTUITION 119 early youth, brought to science one of the most capital monuments we know of.
+Most striking is the personality of Evariste Galois whose tragic life, abruptly ended in his early youth, brought to science one of the most capital monuments we know of.
 Galois' passionate nature was cap- tivated by mathematical science from the moment he be-